These are the best hybrid bikes that you can buy in 2019, as rated by the expert testers at BikeRadar.

-A good hybrid will help you tackle most any terrain, allowing you to get out without any worries about whether your bike is up to the job.
+A good hybrid will help you tackle almost any terrain, allowing you to get out without any worries about whether your bike is up to the job.

-Most bike brands offer hybrids (or fitness bikes) and they are available at all sorts of price points.
-We’ve separated our best lists below into different price categories: under £500, under £1,500 and high-end.
+Most bike brands offer hybrids (or fitness bikes) and they are available at all sorts of price points, and we’ve included a selection below from these different price categories.

 All our recommendations are based on bikes that we have tested here at BikeRadar.

 If you are new to the world of bikes, we would recommend that you try and test some models to get a feel for what works for you.
 A good bike shop will often let you try before you buy, as well as ensure you walk away with a bike that fits you.

 The best hybrid bikes in 2019

 Cube SL Road SL: £1,499 / €1,599

 Giant Rapid 0: £1,099